 The Network Resource Manager owns a particular set of transport resources and has ultimate responsibility for authorizing and managing the use of these resources.

 Network Service

-A Network Service is an abstract notion that must be implemented by a concrete network service agent (NSA).
-The Network Service is the service characterized by the set of functionality that is provided in an NSA.
+Network Services are the full set of services offered by an NSA.
+A Network Service is an abstract service that must be implemented by a concrete network service agent (NSA).
+Each NSA will support one or more Network Services.
+NSI verison 1.0 supports only one Network Service – the Connection Service.

 Network Service Agent (NSA)